gcalica/gcalica.github.io/essays/first-look-into-javascript.md

   - Learning
 ---

-# Syntax

-  There were a few immediate differences that I noticed when I first started reading into Javascript between JS and Java.
   I had been learning and coding with Java for a year, and it is also my first programming language that I have learned.
 I was already getting comfortable with Java, especially with inheritance in an object-oriented programming language.
+Heading into my third semester, my ICS 314 (Software Engineering) course uses Javascript instead of Java.
+After two weeks of reading into Javascript, I will share my thoughts and worries on Javascript.

+# Syntax

-The most obvious difference between JS and Java was the syntax.
+  The most obvious difference between Javascript and Java was the syntax.
 Instead of declaring variables with their primitives, Javascript simply uses "let" and "const" followed by a variable.
 That got me immediately thinking, "how do I know what type of variable this is, then?"

 Instead of having to declare the type of the variable like in Java,
   ```java